wyfcyx/MScAdvancedComputing/Term2/ISO-TEE/properties/perf.md

 secure storage: data stored on untrusted disk is encrypted, an eMMC(Multi Media Card) device is used to prevent replay attacks

+OP-TEE: TAs are identified using an UUID, which is unique for each TAs and determined at compile-time; integrity of the TAs are checked when they are loaded into memory

+---

+there is not significant difference between the loading time of TAs of size 100KiB and 500KiB

+context switch time: REE->TEE:110us, opposite: 47us

+memory access(TEE from TEE, REE from TEE, REE from REE) if it is interesting...

+GP secure storage API performance: